 What the real hassle is

 Net neutrality does nothing to force those corporations to exchange their commercial enterprise models or enhance their infrastructure.
 Only competition can do that.
 Telecom and broadcast are dying enterprise models in any case.
 The licensure for those offerings, prescribing the number of companies per region, created the monopolistic monsters we’re now handling.
-And at every flip, they use their lobbying money to stop any opposition to different kinds such as fiber optic.
+And at every flip, they use their lobbying money to stop opposition to different kinds such as fiber optic.